 Your visual system is very sensitive to stress, tension and fatigue of any kind, whether it's physical, emotional or mental.
 The visual system is also very sensitive to any nutritional deficiencies and imbalances that might be present in the body.
 Don't you notice that sometimes your vision is a little worse when you're tired or under stress?
 You might even notice that you see a little better when you're feeling energized or relaxed.

-You how to harness these fluctuations to your advantage as you are trying to improve your eyesight.
+You can learn how to harness these fluctuations to your advantage as you are trying to improve your eyesight.
 When you understand what affects your vision you can start to make your eyesight clearer and clearer.
 Glasses and contacts treat the symptoms of poor vision very effectively: when you put them on you temporarily get rid of poor vision.
 But glasses and contacts do not address the underlying factors that produced the vision problem.
 They do nothing to release the underlying stress or change the underlying patterns that caused the problem in the first place.

 Vision problems often appear when there is both prolonged stress in the visual system and improper visual/muscular habit patterns.
 Nearsightedness, farsightedness and astigmatism are some of the symptoms that result from this underlying tension and imbalance.